-Cash used by financing activities is primarily attributable to cash payment for long-term debt and repurchase of outstanding common stock.
+Cash used by financing activities is primarily attributable to principal and interest payments related to our long-term debt and repurchase of outstanding common stock.

-We incurred debt of \$347.0 million (net of original issue discount of \$3.0 million) in term loans (the "Prior Credit Agreement") in fiscal year 2013 to complete the Gennum acquisition.
+We incurred debt of \$347.0 million (net of original issue discount of \$3.0 million) in term loans (the "Prior Credit Agreement") in fiscal year 2013 to complete the acquisition of Gennum Corporation.
 In accordance with the term loans, we also entered into an interest rate cap agreement ("Cap Agreement") protecting at least 50% of the variable interest rate exposure on the term loans and made an upfront payment of \$1.1 million in June 2012.

 On May 2, 2013, we entered into a new credit agreement with certain lenders (the "Lenders") and HSBC Bank USA, National Association, as administrative agent and as swing line lender and letter of credit issuer (the "New Credit Agreement"), which replaced the Prior Credit Agreement.
-In accordance with this New Credit Agreement, the Lenders provided us with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million, consisting of term loans in an aggregate principal amount of \$150.0 million and revolving commitments in an aggregate principal amount of \$250.0 million.
+In accordance with this New Credit Agreement, the Lenders provided us with senior secured first lien credit facilities in an aggregate principal amount of \$400.0 million, consisting of term loans in an aggregate principal amount of \$250.0 million.
 We incurred loan fees of \$2.2 million during the second quarter of fiscal year 2014, of which \$1.0 million was expensed, and \$1.2 million was capitalized and is being amortized using the effective interest method over the five year term of the agreement.
-Payments of long-term debt in fiscal years 2014 and 2013 were \$368.5 million and \$16.9 million, respectively.
-Payments made in fiscal year 2014 include a payoff of the Prior Credit Agreement and a \$26.0 million prepayment on the New Credit Agreement.
+Payments of long-term debt in the first six months of fiscal year 2015 include \$9.4 million of scheduled principal payments and \$25.0 million of voluntary principal payments.
+Under the terms of the New Credit Agreement, we are required to make \$4.7 million in quarterly principal payments on the term loans through the second quarter of fiscal year 2018.
+Beginning in the third quarter of fiscal year 2018, the required quarterly principal payment will increase to \$7.5 million.
+As of July 27, 2014, we have \$105.3 million outstanding under our term loans and \$153.0 million outstanding under the revolving commitments.

 We currently have in effect a stock repurchase program (the "Program").
 This Program represents one of our principal efforts to return value to our stockholders.
-In the first three months of fiscal year 2015, we repurchased 384,884 shares under this Program for \$10.0 million.
-There were no shares repurchased in the first three months of fiscal year 2014.
+In the first six months of fiscal year 2015, we repurchased 761,294 shares under this Program for \$20.0 million.
+There were no shares repurchased in the first six months of fiscal year 2014.

-In the first three months of fiscal year 2015, proceeds received from the exercise of stock options was \$1.8 million compared to \$7.0 million in the first three months of fiscal year 2014.
+In the first six months of fiscal year 2015, we received \$6.0 million in proceeds from the exercise of stock options compared to \$13.5 million in the first six months of fiscal year 2014.